-4.3.1 Short Range Financial Plan (2014-2018)
+4.3.1 Amended Short Range Financial Plan (2016-2020) (2014-2018)

 As noted in the previous chapter, highway and transit funding can be divided into short and long range elements based on the project implementation documents - the Transportation Improvement Program (TIP) and the Kentucky State Highway Plan.
 These documents identify projects and the corresponding funding needed to complete them within the near term.
-The TIP covers FY 2013 - 2016 while the Kentucky State Highway Plan addresses 6 years (2012 - 2018).
-Thus, the 2040 MTP Short Range Financial Plan corresponds with these documents and covers the years 2014-2018.
-Exhibit 4.2 and 4.3 include a project list and map of the projects that are currently included in the MPO's TIP and the 2012 KY State Highway Plan.
+The current TIP covers FY 2017 - 2020 $\frac{2013}{2013}$ 2016 while the Kentucky State Highway Plan addresses 6 years (2016 - 2022) (2012-2018).
+Thus, the Amended 2040 MTP Short Range Financial Plan corresponds with these documents and covers the years 2017-2020 2014-2018 (the last two years of the State Highway Plan are excluded from the short range financial plan because they are outside the current TIP years).
+Exhibit 4.2 and 4.3 include a project list and map of the projects that are currently included in the MPO's TIP and the 2016 2012-KY State Highway Plan.
 More details on project phasing and funding details can be found in the TIP at www.lexareampo.org.